 Water Safety

 The lake is visible from most of camp and is fun for everyone.
 It is a walk to the swimming area – bring a beach bag for towels and a change.
-For your water safety, lifeguards are on duty at the lake for specific periods each day.
+For your water safety, lifeguards are on duty at the lake for a specific period each day.

 The lake is out of bounds when the lifeguard is not on duty.

-Minors (those under age 18) may only swim or boat under the supervision of the lifeguards.
+Both adults and minors (those under age 18) may only swim or boat under the supervision of the lifeguards.

 • Campers 9 & under must be accompanied by their parent or guardian.